F.C. Isle of Man: History

+With Paul Jones having stepped down, on 24 September 2025, it was announced in a press release that Rick Holden had replaced Jones as manager on a 'caretaker basis' until the club could undertake the relevant procedure to appoint a permanent replacement.

 On 21 February 2020, the North West Counties Football League confirmed F.C.
 Isle of Man had submitted an application to join the league in time for the 2020–21 season.

 On 21 July 2020, it was announced that the club would participate in the North West Counties Football League First Division South.
 Due to the COVID-19 restrictions, the team withdrew from the 2020–21 FA Vase before their first qualifying round match.
 On 7 December, the club was temporarily suspended from the league as it had become apparent that they would not be able to complete all their fixtures by 31 May 2021, as required by The Football Association.

+They won their inaugural match 1- 0 at their home ground, The Bowl, against Guernsey F.C. on 15 August 2020.
+Jack McVey scored a 33rd-minute penalty in front of an estimated 2,700 attendance.
+Following the success of the game, on 28 August 2020, Skipton International Managing Director Jim Coupe announced they had signed a 3-year agreement to sponsor an annual 'tournament' between the teams, for the Skipton International Cup.

+The inaugural Cup match took place at Footes Lane, Guernsey on 12 September 2020 resulting in a 1–1 draw, Sean Doyle the Ravens scorer.
+The tie then went to penalties, with both team having one saved (Ravens keeper Dean Kearns saving Ross Allen's and Josh Addison saved Luke Murrays).
+Ultimately a miss by Sean Quaye saw the Green Lions lift the trophy.

+On 23 July 2022, Sean Quaye made amends for his previous penalty miss as both he and Lee Gale scored in a 2–0 victory at the Bowl, in front of an estimated 500 attendance.

+Wem Town advised the NWCFL that they were withdrawing from the league for season 2021/2022 which enabled F.C.
+Isle of Man to enter the NWCFL for the start of the 2021–22 NWCFL Division One South season.
 F.C.
-Isle of Man played their first competitive league match against Maine Road F.C. on 31 July 2021, with Frank Jones scoring the club's first competitive goal.
+Isle of Man played their first competitive league match against Maine Road F.C. on 31 July 2021, with Frank Jones scoring the club's first competitive goal after 8 minutes.
 The match ended in a 1–1 draw.
 Their first season ended in success as despite a second-placed finish, a 4–2 victory over New Mills FC on 16 April 2022, saw the club promoted to the ninth tier of English football through the play-offs.
+The Ravens completed the season with a second piece of silverware, beating Cammell Laird 1–0 on 21 May 2022 to lift the First Division Edward Case Cup.
+The only goal of the game was from a Jacob Crook header in 79th minute, in front of 3,018 attendance.